 Structured Therapy to Help Adolescents Manage Emotions, Thoughts, and Behaviors

-Dialectical Behavior Therapy for Adolescents (DBT-A) combines cognitive behavior therapy with mindfulness practices.
+Dialectical Behavior Therapy for Adolescents combines cognitive behavior therapy with mindfulness practices.

 Dialectical Behavior Therapy for Adolescents

-Dialectical Behavior Therapy for Adolescents (DBT-A) is a structured therapy that helps adolescents learn to manage their emotions, thoughts, and behaviors.
+Dialectical Behavior Therapy for Adolescents (DBT for Adolescents) is a structured therapy that helps adolescents learn to manage their emotions, thoughts, and behaviors.
 It combines cognitive behavioral techniques with mindfulness practices to teach skills in five main areas: mindfulness, distress tolerance, interpersonal effectiveness, walking the middle path and emotion regulation.

-The DBT-A model consists of four components for youth aged 12-18 and their caregivers/parents.
+The DBT for Adolescents model consists of four components for youth aged 12-18 and their caregivers/parents.

 Assessment & Pre-Treatment